 The permissions set directly on the application registration are static.
-While static permissions of the app defined in the Azure portal and kept the code nice and simple, it might present a few issues for developers:
+While static permissions of the app defined in the Azure portal keep the code nice and simple, it presents some possible issues for developers:

-The app need to know all of the resources it would ever access ahead of time.
+The app needs to know all of the resources it would ever access ahead of time.
 It was difficult to create apps that could access an arbitrary number of resources.

 Allowing an app to request permissions dynamically through the

 scope parameter gives developers full control over your user's experience.
-If you wish, you can also choose to front load your consent experience and ask for all permissions in one initial authorization request.
-Or if your app requires a large number of permissions, you can choose to gather those permissions from the user incrementally, as they attempt to use certain features of your app over time.
+You can also front load your consent experience and ask for all permissions in one initial authorization request.
+If your app requires a large number of permissions, you can gather those permissions from the user incrementally as they try to use certain features of the app over time.

-Note that admin consent done on behalf of an organization still uses the static permissions registered for the app, so it is recommended that you set those permissions for apps using the v2.0 endpoint if you need an admin to give consent on behalf of the entire organization.
-This reduces the cycles required by the organization admin to setup the application
+Admin consent done on behalf of an organization still requires the static permissions registered for the app, so you should set those permissions for apps in the app registration portal if you need an admin to give consent on behalf of the entire organization.
+This reduces the cycles required by the organization admin to set up the application.